 Category Requirement

 Processor See the Sentinel Technical Information page.

 Disk Space

 Memory

 Display

 Operating System

 Software

 Network Access Install in a domain environment with access to a domain controller.

 Install in the same domain as the log archive server.

 All other Sentinel Agent Manager components must be in domains that trust each other.

 All Sentinel Agent Manager components must be installed on computers with either Internet Protocol version 4 (IPv4) installed and enabled or both IPv4 and Internet Protocol version 6 (IPv6) installed and enabled.

 If installing a central computer behind a firewall, ensure you open the appropriate ports to allow proper communication between the central computer and other Sentinel Agent Manager components.
-For more information about the default ports Sentinel Agent Manager uses, see Section 2.5, "Understanding Ports and Firewalls," on page 19.
+For more information about the default ports Sentinel Agent Manager uses, see "Understanding Ports and Firewalls" on page 19.

 On Windows Server 2003 and Windows Server 2008 computers, ensure you enable MSDTC and configure Network DTC Access in the Component Services administrative tool to enable the following minimum required settings:

 Allow Inbound

 Allow Outbound

 Mutual Authentication Required

 Allow Remote Clients

 You must specify the same type of authentication for all Sentinel Agent Manager components in order for Windows servers to communicate with one another.

 For more information about configuring DTC security, see the Help for Component Services.

 Category Requirement Additional Requirements On each central computer and agent computer you scan for viruses, configure your antivirus software to exclude from scanning the specified folders and files.
 On Windows Server 2003 computers, exclude: All files in the service account and All Users user profile folders, USERSPROFILE\Application Data\NetIQ, where USERSPROFILE is the path to the user profile on the computer.
 All .dat files in the installation folder\NetIQ Sentinel Agent Manager\OnePoint folder, where installation folder is the location where you installed Sentinel Agent Manager user interfaces.
-On Windows Server 2012 and Windows Server 2008 computers, exclude: All files in the ProgramData\NetIQ folder ◆ All .dat files in the installation folder\NetIQ Sentinel Agent Manager\OnePoint folder, where installation folder is the location where you installed Sentinel Agent Manager user interfaces.
+On Windows Server 2012 and Windows Server 2008 computers, exclude: All files in the ProgramData\NetIQ folder All .dat files in the installation folder\NetIQ Sentinel Agent Manager\OnePoint folder, where installation folder is the location where you installed Sentinel Agent Manager user interfaces.
 Any computer on which you want to install central computer components must have a NetBIOS-compliant name.

-- On Windows Server 2003 computers, enable Network COM+ access for the Application Server using the Add/Remove Windows Components wizard, which is available from Add or Remove Programs in the Control Panel. - On Windows Server 2012 and Windows Server 2008 computers, enable Network COM+ access for the Application Server by using the Server Manager Administrative Tool to install the Application Server role and the COM+ Network Access service. - When you install central computer components on a Windows Server 2012 or Windows Server 2008 computer, the setup program prompts you to restart the central computer to finish the installation process.
-The setup program does not require that you restart Windows Server 2003 computers. - NetIQ recommends installing the latest Microsoft Windows service packs and hotfixes on all computers before installing Sentinel Agent Manager components. - After you install the Microsoft Message Queuing prerequisite, NetlQ recommends disabling the Active Directory Integration sub-component of MSMQ.
-For more information about disabling Active Directory Integration, see Section 3.4, "Disabling Active Directory Integration with Message Queuing," on page 36.
+- When you install central computer components on a Windows Server 2012 or Windows Server 2008 computer, the setup program prompts you to restart the central computer to finish the installation process.
+The setup program does not require that you restart Windows Server 2003 computers. - NetIQ recommends installing the latest Microsoft Windows service packs and hotfixes on all computers before installing Sentinel Agent Manager components. - After you install the Microsoft Message Queuing prerequisite, NetIQ recommends disabling the Active Directory Integration sub-component of MSMQ.
+For more information about disabling Active Directory Integration, see "Disabling Active Directory Integration with Message Queuing" on page 36.

-2.9 Planning to Install Your Agents
+Planning to Install Your Agents